core-wg/comi/draft-ietf-core-comi.md

 (7) Security:
 : The server MUST prevent unauthorized users from reading or writing any CoMI resources.
-CoMI relies on security protocols such as DTLS {{RFC6347}} to secure CoAP communication.
+CoMI relies on security protocols such as DTLS {{RFC6347}} to secure CoAP communications.

 ## Major differences between RESTCONF and CoMI {#major-differences}